Reyzen1/crypto_predict/files/backup files/17_0_Database_ERD_Structure.md

         inet ip_address "IP address for security and location tracking" boolean is_active "Session active status"
         timestamp expires_at "Session expiration time"
-        timestamp last_used_at "Last activity timestamp for session management" timestamp created_at "Session creation timestamp"
+        timestamp created_at "Session creation timestamp"
-        timestamp updated_at "Last activity timestamp for session management" }
+        timestamp last_used_at "Last activity timestamp for session management" }

     user_activities {